rubyforgood/doublehranch/README.md

 We are building a one-stop social networking platform for members and their families.

+## Architecture

+The app is built using Rails 5 with Postgres and AWS S3 for storing data.

 ## About Double H Ranch

 The Double H Ranch provides specialized programs and year-round support for